visualjournalist/visualjournalist.github.io/_posts/2017-03-01-internet-freedom.md

 ### RESPONSIBILITIES

-I designed and developed overall site, as well as individual story pages, graphics and illustrations.
+I designed and developed the overall site, as well as the individual story pages, graphics and illustrations.
 I worked closely with the reporters and editors for VOA's series about Somalia's young digital explorers.